eddyah5/SaaS101/README.md

 **PART 2
 STRIPE INTIGRATION**
-20) To add Stripe payment gateway do in your terminal"**pip install stripe"**
+20) To add a Stripe payment gateway do in your terminal"**pip install stripe"**
-21) Visit stripe.com and login to the dashboard.
-But if you don't have stripe account, just sign up then login
+21) Visit stripe.com and log in to the dashboard.
+But if you don't have a Stripe account, just sign up and then login
-22) Inside Stripe dashboard, set up your account payment system step by step as Stripe will instruct you
+22) Inside the Stripe dashboard, set up your account payment system step by step as Stripe will instruct you
 23) Once completed, now we need a stripe API keys for integration so to the top-right corner and click on "Developers"
 24) Still to the top-right corner, beside Developers, click on "Test mode" to toggle the API we need to test mode only
 24) Still on the same page, check the right center of the window screen you will see "For developers", under there you can see our much-needed API keys which are 2, one is the Publishable key and the other is the Secret key.
 Copy both and keep them safe and secret